 - Work Culture Definition

-- Why is Work Culture Important?
+- Why Work Culture is Important

-- Types of Work Cultures
+- Types of Work Culture: The Competing Values Framework

 - Workplace Culture Examples

-- Tips for Creating Good Work Culture
+- Tips for Improving Work Culture

 The work culture definition is the attitudes and behaviors of employees within an organization.
 Many things influence the company culture, ranging from the work environment (ok, so ping pong tables don’t hurt), policies, leadership, goals, values, and mission.
+In one study, 78% of executives said that culture is among the top five things that make their company valuable— but 84% said they need to improve their work culture.

 A positive work culture doesn’t just happen.
 It takes thoughtfulness and careful cultivation.
 If you haven’t been thinking about your organization’s culture, chances are it isn’t where it needs to be.
 That can mean some major repercussions.
 A study in Sweden found that employees under “poor” leadership had a 25% higher incidence of heart problems.
 Physically and mentally stressed employees are not only less engaged.
-They’re also more like to call out of work and eventually leave the company, leading to sky-high absenteeism and turnover rates.
-This can cost organizations big.
+They’re also more likely to call out of work and eventually leave the company, leading to sky-high absenteeism and turnover rates.
+This can cost organizations big time.

 Organizations with positive work environments conversely have more productive, loyal employees.
 Fortunately, there are a lot of ways to nurture the employee experience.
 Promoting diversity, transparency, and understanding can do wonders for a business.
 Furthermore, visible and accessible leaders inspire employees and keep management in touch with day-to-day problems.
 This means higher retention, reduced absenteeism, and best of all, happier and healthier employees.